Key Takeaways

 Safe At-Home Whitening Solutions

 Colgate’s Max White Overnight Whitening Serum and LED Whitening Kit are other options that provide greater effectiveness than using a Whitening toothpaste.
 They provide greater whitening effects in a shorter period of time, are clinically tested and enamel safe.
-Though, if you are unsure and suffer from tooth sensitivity you should still consult with your dentist to ensure that this is the safest method for your needs.
+Though, if you are unsure and suffer from tooth sensitivity you should still consult with your dental professional to ensure that this is the safest method for your needs.
 While these methods won’t be as quick as an in-practice treatment, you can take comfort in knowing that they’re safe.

 The next time you notice an advertisement or celebrity endorsement for a UV teeth whitening kit from an unknown smaller brand, remember to take it with a grain of salt.
-With the right at-home treatment from Colgate or even treatment via your dentist, you can get the star power smile without the risk.
+With the right at-home treatment from Colgate or even treatment via your dental professional, you can get the star power smile without the risk.